-Net cash provided by financing activities amounted to Php5.31 billion and Php20.02 billion in 2019 and 2020, respectively, while the net cash used in financing activities in 2021 amounted to Php3.24 billion.
-In 2019, cash flows from financing activities came from loan availments of Php43.98 billion which were used to partially settle Php36.15 billion in outstanding loans and Php2.99 billion bonds payable.
+Net cash provided by financing activities amounted to Php20.02 billion and Php8.69 billion in 2020 and 2022, respectively, while the net cash used in financing activities in 2021 amounted to Php3.24 billion.
 In 2020, cash flows from financing activities came from Php67.80 billion in new loans which were used to partially settle Php44.43 billion in outstanding loans and Php3.90 billion bonds payable.
 In 2021, the cash flows from financing activities that came from the proceeds from loan availments amounting to Php57.65 billion were used to refinance other loans amounting to Php54.38 billion, and settle bonds payable amounting to Php5.00 billion and partially settle liabilities on purchased properties amounting to Php1.29 billion.
+In 2022, cash flows from financing activities came from Php52.13 billion in new loans which were used to partially settle Php42.68 billion in outstanding loans.